 Client had X vision, but ran into X pain point — so I did X, and the result was X.

-Take a shot writing up a few of these stories, then come over and share them in the #SalesBreakthrough closed Facebook group.
-It’s a great place to share ideas, challenges and successes with other entrepreneurs and sellers!
+Take a shot writing up a few of these stories, then share with me in the comments!